TPEcool/ideatron/README.md

 * Go to `[ideatron.py folder]/dist/Ideatron`
 * Run `ideatron.exe`
 #### Automatic building
-In the repo there is a batch file called `build.bat`.
+In the releases there is a batch file called `build.bat`.
 Download the repo and run the script.
 It will automatically build everything for you, including copying the `media/` folder.